 Strangulation in the Second Degree: NY Penal Law 121.12

-It may be a lesson that you learned from your parents or teachers in school, but never put your hands on another person’s neck or intentionally choke someone regardless of your anger, frustration or rage.
+It may be a lesson that you learned from your parents or teachers in school.
+Never put your hands on another person’s neck and certainly never intentionally choke someone regardless of your anger, frustration or rage.
 Whether or not these deliberate and violent acts necessitate a Domestic Violence lawyer, you will find yourself arrested for and charged with the felony of Second Degree Strangulation, New York Penal Law 121.12, if you lose yourself and make this grave mistake.
-Although you need not be a family member nor intimate partner, irrespective of the party’s relationships, the crime of Strangulation in the Second Degree is a fairly straightforward.
-What is also quite obvious, upon conviction, the criminal code allows for penalties that can devastate and cripple families, careers and relationships while leaving you, the accused, incarcerated “upstate” for an extended period of time.Definition and Elements
+Although you need not be a family member nor intimate partner, irrespective of the party’s relationships, the crime is both straight forward and serious.
+In fact, upon conviction, the criminal code allows for penalties that can devastate and cripple families, careers and relationships while leaving you, the accused, incarcerated “upstate” for an extended period of time.Definition and Elements

-It may seem to the untrained eye and non-criminal lawyer that felony Second Degree Strangulation would mandate a crushing blow to the neck, throat, mouth or nasal passage of a victim, but by no means is that required to either establish probable cause or proof beyond a reasonable doubt.
-As noted, “physical injury” is defined in the New York Penal Law as substantial pain.
+It may seem to the untrained eye and non-criminal lawyer that this felony offense would require a crushing blow to the neck, throat, mouth or nasal passage of a victim, but by no means is that necessary to either establish probable cause or proof beyond a reasonable doubt.
+As noted, “physical injury” is defined in the Penal Law as substantial pain.
 Would a deep bruise on the complainant’s neck constitute a physical injury?
-It is certainly possible, but while case law explains when an injury rises to this level, do not forget that impairment may be an issue even if there are no visible injuries supporting the physical injury element of PL 121.12.
-Whatever the alleged physical injury or impairment, it is essential to ascertain whether prosecutors have reached the legal requirement and burden.
-The success of your defense and the advocacy of your criminal lawyer may mean the difference between exoneration or a reduction of the crime to a misdemeanor and a top count conviction leaving you incarcerated for a presumptive minimum of two and a maximum of seven years.
+It is certainly possible, but while case law explains when an injury rises to this level, do not forget that impairment may be an issue even if there are no visible injuries supporting the physical injury element of the charge.
+Very simply, you run the risk of violating the law if and when you grab your girlfriend’s, brother’s or drunk bar patron’s neck with the intent to block his or her breathing and cause them to lose even the slightest degree of consciousness or suffer some relatively nominal injury.Collateral Issues and Concerns

 It should be lost on no one that no matter the nature of an investigation, arrest or indictment involving one of the three New York Strangulation crimes, failing to protect yourself is not an option.
 When so much is at stake and the potential for a life altering felony looms, you need experienced and capable counsel to implement the best defense.
 No matter the circumstances, one thing will remain certain.
-You can count on the experience, knowledge and advocacy of the New York criminal lawyers and former Manhattan prosecutors at Crotty Saland PC.
+You can count on the experience, knowledge and advocacy of the criminal defense attorneys and former Manhattan prosecutors at Crotty Saland PC.

-Call the New York criminal defense lawyers and former prosecutors at (212) 312–7129 or contact us online today
+Call the New York defense team and former Manhattan prosecutors at (212) 312–7129 or contact us online today.